emerconnelly/azure-proget-poc/README.md

 ## how to use

 - Fork this repository and configure the requirements below.
-- This creates a new resource group in the provided subscription which contains all created resources.
+- This creates two new resource groups in the provided subscription which contains all created resources.
+  - one for the required resources & AKS resource
+  - one for the AKS managed resources
 - Once deployed, access ProGet by locating the ingress public IP in the new resource group.

 ### environment variables